 You are responsible for paying all of FUTA—employees don't make contributions through withholding.
 You also must pay half of each household employee's Social Security and Medicare tax liability; the employee pays the other half through amounts you withhold from her wages.
 If you have to pay these taxes to the Internal Revenue Service, Schedule H calculates the precise amount that you should have withheld, as well as the portion you owe.

 Schedule H helps you calculate the three formulas needed to figure out how much employment tax you owe—which is based on the total amount of wages you paid out to household employees.
-Once you complete Schedule H and know the total amount of household employment tax for which you're liable, enter the figure on the relevant line in the “Other Taxes” section of your 1040 form and combine it with your personal income tax bill for the year.
+Once you complete Schedule H and know the total amount of household employment tax for which you're liable, enter the figure on the relevant line in the “Other Taxes” section of Schedule 2 for Form 1040 and combine it with your personal income tax bill for the year.